daniel-crawford-pitt/Test/Japanese.md

 # Japanese

-- Hax SOV word order
+- Has SOV word order
+- Uses kanjo, hirigana, and katakana scripts
+- Spoken widely in Japan